daeh/zotero-markdb-connect/README.md

   - Check the "Keep Updated" box in the export options.
   - You can save this JSON anywhere, but it usually makes sense to save it next to the BBT export that `obsidian-citation-plugin` uses.
 - In  `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),
-  - Specify the location of the "BetterBibTex JSON" file you just exported.
+  - Specify the location of the "*BetterBibTex JSON*" formatted file you just exported.
   - Specify the location of the folder that contains your `obsidian-citation-plugin` reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-    - NB this add-on expects that your reading note files begin with `@citekey` (where `citekey` is the BBT citekey; e.g. `@shepard1987science Toward a universal law of generalization for psychological science.md`).
+    - NB this add-on expects that your reading note files begin with `@citekey` (e.g. a reading note might have the file name  `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BBT citekey).

   - Optionally, you can have ZoteroObsidianCitations read the metadata of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).

 - Run the synchronization function from `Tools -> ZoteroObsidianCitations Sync Tags`.
-- This will add a `ObsCite` tag to every Zotero item for which there exists a reading note in the Obsidian Vault folder you specify.
+- This will add a tag ( `ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.
 - In the `Tags` plane of Zotero, right click on the `ObsCite` tag and assign it a color, which will mark the tagged items in the preview plane of Zotero.

 ## Notes